kcui7/PCET-pH-kinetic-model/README.md

 ```
 The `pHKineticModel` object stores all thermodyanmics and kinetics paramaters in the PCET kinetic model, which will be used to calculate the mole fractions, apparent potentials and apparent rate constants as functions of pH (and electrode potential).

-The requiered parameters are listed below:
+The required parameters are listed below:

 1. `KaOx` (float or function): acid dissociation equilibrium constant of the oxidized species.